7 Min Read

 When it comes to cheating on your partner we don’t typically think of there being any grey area.
 You either did, or you didn’t.
 But is it possible to cheat just a little bit?

 Micro-cheating is a bit different, however.
-It is often done right out in the open and the person doing it may not even recognize that they have crossed a line.
+It’s often done right out in the open and the person doing it may not even recognize that they have crossed a line.

-Unfortunately, that is one of the biggest problems.
-These subtle actions undermine a relationship and create problems that are hard to define often until it’s too late.
+Unfortunately, that’s one of the biggest problems.
+These subtle actions undermine a relationship and create problems that are hard to define, often until it’s too late.

 What Is Micro-Cheating?

 While many don’t think there is a grey area when it comes to cheating, there actually can be.
 That’s where micro-cheating comes in.

 Infidelity is often comprised of a series of small (micro) behaviors that by themselves don’t seem like much.
 These behaviors, however, like being overly complimentary toward someone else or misrepresenting your current relationship status, create instability in a relationship.

 These seemingly insignificant actions can easily be overlooked and explained away.
 In fact, although they may make one partner uncomfortable, that same partner may say, "No, I don’t like it but he/she isn’t cheating on me.”

 Isn't cheating just cheating?
 Not anymore.
-The lines between right and wrong have gotten so blurred and self-defined that there's now a sub-form of cheating called micro-cheating to identify behavior that can easily be overlooked today.
-Depending on where you fall in assessing your own behavior you're likely to have a different response to the following list of examples of micro-cheating.
+The lines between right and wrong have gotten so blurred and self-defined that there's now a sub-form of cheating called micro-cheating that can easily be overlooked today.
+Depending on where you fall in assessing your own behavior, you're likely to have a different response to the following list of examples of micro-cheating.
 If you do any of the things listed you likely will say you're 'just being friendly' or 'having fun' and have no intention to cheat.
 If you're that persons partner you very well may feel hurt, angry, betrayed and less trusting because of these behaviors.
-Bridging this difference in perspectives and feelings can be really difficult, but it must be done for the relationship to be healthy and last."
+Bridging this difference in perspectives and feelings can be really difficult, but it must be done for the relationship to stay healthy and last."

 What Does Micro-Cheating Look Like?

 And rather than the sledge-hammer effect of having an affair, micro-cheating will slowly chip away at the relationship by creating distance and distrust.

-Inappropriate social media posts.
+- Inappropriate social media posts.
 Social media is one of the most efficient venues for a micro-cheater.
 Most would agree that reconnecting with and ex and/or developing a private and close relationship with someone through social media is out of bounds, but there are many other ways that social media can help us cross the line.

-Fudging your relationship status.
+- Fudging your relationship status.
 I know a group of women who go out once a month for what they call “PMS Night.”
 The protocol for this evening is to leave their wedding rings at home, dress for attention, dance, and see how many numbers and drinks they can get in one evening.
 They feel like this is innocent fun and a way to let off steam.
 Their husbands may not agree.